hackclub/some-assembly-required/guide/math/boolean-logic.md

 Well that's because your computer is running those numbers through these logical operations. **Every single one.**

-All the math your processor can do, it’s done by combining a few of these operations together.
+All the math your processor can do, it's done by combining a few of these operations together.
 So you send it some electrical signals, it goes through a few of these “logic gates”, in the physical form of transistors, and BAM!
 You have an answer at the end.
 You combine a bunch of these small answers through more transistors, and then you have a larger answer!

-Let’s talk through these logical operations a bit.
+Let's talk through these logical operations a bit.

 ## Boolean math